awsdocs/amazon-ses-developer-guide/doc-source/increase-sending-limits.md

 # Increasing Your Amazon SES Sending Limits<a name="increase-sending-limits"></a>

-When your account is out of the sandbox, your sending limits will increase if you are sending high\-quality content and we detect that your utilization is approaching your current limits\.
-Often, the system automatically increases your quota before you actually need it, and no further action is needed\.
+When your account is out of the sandbox and you're sending high\-quality production email, we might automatically increase the sending limits for your account\.
+Often, we automatically increase these limits before you actually need them to be increased, and you don't need to take any action\.

-If your existing quota is not adequate for your needs and the system has not automatically increased your quota, you can open an [SES Sending Limits Increase case](https://aws.amazon.com/ses/extendedaccessrequest/) in Support Center\.

-For a list of the information that you need when you open the case, see [Opening an SES Sending Limits Increase Case](submit-extended-access-request.md)\.

-**Important**
-Plan ahead\.
-Be aware of your sending limits and try to stay within them\.
-If you anticipate needing a higher quota than the system has allocated automatically, open an SES Sending Limits Increase case well before the date that you need the higher quota\.

-**Important**
-If you anticipate needing to send more than one million emails per day, you must open an SES Sending Limits Increase case\.

-For Amazon SES to increase your quota, use the following guidelines:
+To qualify for automatic rate increases, all of the following statements have to be true:
-+ **Send high\-quality content**—Send content that recipients want and expect\.
++ **You send high\-quality content that your recipients want to receive** –Send content that recipients want and expect\.
+Stop sending email to customers who don't open your email\.
-+ **Send real production content**—Send your actual production email\.
-This enables Amazon SES to accurately evaluate your sending patterns, and verify that you are sending high\-quality content\.
++ **You send actual production content** – Sending test messages to fake email addresses can have a negative effect on your bounce and complaint rates\.
+Also, sending messages only to internal recipients makes it difficult to determine if you're sending content that customers want to receive\.
+However, when you send your production messages to actual customers, we can accurately assess your email\-sending practices\.
-+ **Send near your current quota**—If your volume stays close to your quota without exceeding it, Amazon SES can detect this usage pattern and automatically increase your quota\.
++ **You send near your current quota** – To qualify for an automatic limit increase, your daily email volume should regularly approach your quota without exceeding it\.
-+ **Have low bounce and complaint rates**—Try to minimize the numbers of bounces and complaints\.
-Having high numbers of bounces and complaints can adversely affect your sending limits\.
++ **You have low bounce and complaint rates** – Minimize the number of bounces and complaints that you receive\.
+Having a high number of bounces and complaints can have a negative impact on your sending limits\.

-**Important**
-Test emails that you send to your own email addresses may adversely affect your bounce and complaint metrics, or appear as low\-quality content to our filters\.
-Whenever possible, use the Amazon SES mailbox simulator to test your system\.
-Emails that are sent to the mailbox simulator do not count toward your sending metrics or your bounce and complaint rates\.
-For more information, see [Testing Email Sending in Amazon SES](mailbox-simulator.md)\.

-For information about opening an SES Sending Limits Increase case, see [Opening an SES Sending Limits Increase Case](submit-extended-access-request.md)\.
+If your current sending limits aren't adequate for your needs and we haven't automatically increased them, you can request an increase\.
+For information about requesting a sending limit increase, see [Opening a Case to Increase Amazon SES Sending Limits](submit-extended-access-request.md)\.